 After the previous night’s escapade, we headed in the other direction down to the marina for a completely different experience, catching one of the bath tub ferries to Granville Island, with its buskers, arty shops, and farmers’ food market.

 You can book all sorts of dolphin and whale watching boat trips.
 The whale boats promised to keep going until you saw a whale – up to 7 hours if needed, which put the boys off somewhat.
-We opted instead for a brewery tour and a couple of glasses of fizz in the sun, listening to the music before heading back (as a bonus, past the restaurant featured in the Canadian First Dates show on Early St.) to the tragic land of trolleys and blankets.
+We opted instead for a brewery tour and a couple of glasses of fizz in the sun, listening to the music before heading back (as a bonus, past the restaurant featured in the Canadian First Dates show on Earl St.) to the tragic land of trolleys and blankets.

 Canada road trip day 10: Ferry to Nanaimo

-It was time to say good bye to the Canad road trip section and Husband, who had a real job to go to, and for the remaining party of 3 to catch a ferry to Nanaimo.
+It was time to say good bye to the Canada road trip section and Husband, who had a real job to go to, and for the remaining party of 3 to catch a ferry to Nanaimo.
 (I really should have given him the house keys at this point.)

 The original plan had been to catch a bus to the ferry terminal, but I really did not fancy hanging out at a bus stop with the crystal crew – so splashed out on a taxi for about $35.

 The 2 hour ferry journey is a bargain at $14 per adult.
 I’d booked in advance as it can get busy in the summer, but we would have been fine as walk on passengers.
 We hadn’t gone for the whale trip, but were hoping for a free show on this ride.
 I’d been told there is a decent chance of at least a dolphin, but no luck this time.

 Canada road trip tip 24 – Look out for dolphin on the ferry to Vancouver Island.